Definitions of local density in density-dependent potentials for mixtures

 To illustrate these points, we take a minimal two-component mixture of three particles and explicitly compute the forces between them for each of the variants of local density (Fig.~\ref{fig:sys}).
 We work with a general form of self-energy $u(\bar\rho_i)$ and weight function $\wr(r)$ and assume that all the particles are within the cutoff distance of one another.
-This reasoning is valid in general, not just for MDPD.
+This reasoning also applies to other density-dependent potentials, not just MDPD.

 To proceed with algebra, we first define the necessary notation.
 In the most general case, there are three different interaction parameters in a two-component system.
-Like particles of type $\alpha$ and $\beta$ interact via parameters $B^{(\alpha\alpha)}$ and $B^{(\beta\beta)}$ respectively and unlike particles via $B^{(\alpha\beta)}$.
+Like particles of type $\alpha$ and $\beta$ interact via parameters $B^{(\alpha\alpha)}$ and $B^{(\beta\beta)}$, respectively, and unlike particles via $B^{(\alpha\beta)}$.
 To treat the interaction parameter $B$ as an explicit prefactor, as in the case of metal potentials, we introduce a wrapping function $\psi$ such that $u(\bar\rho_i) = B\psi(\bar\rho_i)$.
 Commonly, $\psi(\bar\rho)$ is a polynomial, $\psi=\bar\rho^n/n$, with $n=2$ in MDPD.